-Data for clients in need of assistance are reported separately for employment status (tables 19A.20-23) and education/training status (tables 19A.24-26).
+Data for clients in need of assistance is reported separately for employment status (tables 19A.24-27) and education/training status (tables 19A.28-30).
 While a decrease after support might indicate clients did not achieve the employment or education/training outcome sought, it does not mean that they did not achieve the alternative (for example, someone with an identified need for assistance in education/training may have found employment).